USS Saratoga (CV-3): Operation Crossroads

 This was a test conducted at Bikini Atoll to evaluate the effect of the atomic bomb on ships.
 Captain Stanhope Ring assumed command on 6 March, but was relieved on 2 June by Captain Donald MacMahan.
 The ship hosted comedian Jack Benny's radio show on 21 April, while Saratoga was berthed in San Francisco before her departure for Bikini.
 She departed from pier 33 and headed out the Golden Gate on 1 May 1946.

 Operation Crossroads began with the first blast (Test Able), an air burst on 1 July 1946.
 Saratoga survived the explosion with only minor damage, including the ignition of the teak of her flight deck.
 A skeleton crew boarded Saratoga the following day to prepare her for the next test on 25 July.
 The ship was sunk by Test Baker, an underwater blast which was detonated under LSM-60 400 yd from the carrier.
 The force of the explosion lifted the vessel out of the water, knocked everything off her flight deck and knocked most of her funnel onto the flight deck.
 She was struck from the Naval Vessel Register on 15 August 1946.

 In recent years, the submerged wreck, the top of which is only 50 ft below the surface, has become a scuba diving destination, one of only three carrier wrecks accessible to recreational divers (the others are the Oriskany, in the Gulf of Mexico, and HMS Hermes, off Batticaloa in Sri Lanka.)
 After a hiatus of several years, dive trips resumed in 2011.

+Awards and decorations

+Saratoga received four campaign decorations for her service during the Second World War, with eight battle stars awarded for action in the Pacific.